reimagined/resolve/docs/modules/comments.md

 ### `commandTypes`

 The `commandTypes` option is an object whose fields specify custom names for the comments module's commands.
-This object can contain all or some of the following fields:
+This object can contain any of the following fields:

 ```js
 {